seasonedcc/composable-functions/API.md

 These functions are better suited for use with `withSchema` rather than `composable` since they deal with external data and `withSchema` will ensure type-safety in runtime.

+For more details on how to structure your data, refer to this [test file](./src/tests/input-resolvers.test.ts).

 ## inputFromForm

 `inputFromForm` will read a request's `FormData` and extract its values into a structured object: